Director, Australian Centre for Ecogenomics

-Professor Hugenholtz has given over 50 invited lectures, including Plenary & Keynote, since 2004.
-His most recent Plenary invitation is the ASM 116th General Meeting being held in Boston, (June 17th), and as an invited speaker at the Genomic Standards Consortium (GSC18), Crete, Greece (June 12th).
+Professor Hugenholtz has given over 50 invited lectures, including Plenary & Keynotes, since 2004.
+His most recent Plenary invitation was the ASM 116th General Meeting held in Boston, (June 2016), and as an invited speaker at the Genomic Standards Consortium (GSC18), Crete, Greece (June 2016).
 In 2015 he presented as Plenary at the Transplant Society of Australia & New Zealand (TSANZ) Meeting, Canberra; Microbial Eco-genomics in Agriculture symposium, Galilee Mountains, Israel; the Division N Plenary Lecture at the American Society for Microbiology in Boston, USA; Keynote at the 5th International Human Microbiome Congress (IHMC) Luxembourg and Plenary Lecture at the Queenstown Molecular Biology Meeting, New Zealand (2014).
 In 2013, he was a keynote speaker at the JAMS (Joint Academic Microbiology Seminars) Annual Dinner at the Australian Museum, Sydney; a keynote speaker at the 12th Symposium on Bacterial Genetics and Ecology (BAGECO 12) in Ljubljana, Slovenia and was invited to present a Phyloseminar in honour of Professor Carl Woese, a biophysicist who revolutionised the structure of the evolutionary tree of life.
 In 2012, he was the keynote speaker at the New Zealand Microbial Ecology Symposium in Auckland, NZ; speaker at the 28th New Phytologist Symposium, Greece; Keynote at the SEIB Colloquium, Sydney and speaker & chair at the ISME14 in Copenhagen, Denmark.